ipvsix/draft-sidspace-experiment/draft-ek-spring-sidspace-experiment.md

 --- abstract

-{{!I-D.ietf-6man-sids}} requested of IANA a dedicated prefix for Segment Routing over IPv6 {{?RFC8402}} Segment Identifiers (SRv6 SIDs), with the aim of "improv[ing] security by making it simpler to filter traffic at the edge of the SR domains."
+{{!I-D.ietf-6man-sids}} requested of IANA a dedicated prefix for Segment Routing over IPv6 {{?RFC8402}} Segment Identifiers (SRv6 SIDs), with the aim of "improv&#91;ing&#93; security by making it simpler to filter traffic at the edge of the SR domains."
-The prefix 5f00::/16 was allocated for this purpose ([IANA-IPv6Special]).
+The prefix 5f00::/16 was allocated for this purpose (&#91;IANA-IPv6Special&#93;).
 No requirements were placed on the use of this prefix nor any recommendations made for structured use of this prefix.

 This specification proposes an experiemental structure for use of the SRv6 SIDs prefix.